 During 2017, the period of this research, the Church in Guam was in turmoil.
 Archbishop Anthony Apuron, the island’s second Chamorro Catholic bishop, was under canonical investigation over four child abuse allegations by former altar servers.
 He denied the allegations and refused to resign, but Pope Francis had placed him on leave while an investigation took place.
 Later that year a new coadjutor archbishop, a non-Guamanian American from Detroit, was appointed, though the trial of Apuron was not complete.
 There have been nearly 150 accusations of abuse against 14 priests, including one who has nearly 100 claims against him, and in March 2017 a group of concerned Catholics was marching at the cathedral daily.
 The Church is said to face more than $500 million in legal claims, and the seminary has already been closed to be sold.
 Following these research visits, Archbishop Apuron’s nephew accused the archbishop of sexual abusing him.
 The new archbishop declared 2017-2018 a “year of reparation.”
 In March 2018, a Vatican tribunal deemed Apuron guilty of “certain of the accusations” and ordered that he surrender the office of bishop and leave Guam.
 Apuron appealed the ruling.
-In April 2019, the Vatican issued a final appeal against him, which stripped him of his right to present him as a bishop, and ruled that he should not return under any circumstance to Guam.
+In April 2019, the Vatican issued a final appeal against him, which stripped him of his right to present himself as a bishop, and ruled that he should not return under any circumstance to Guam.